 The Bake mode uses heat from the lower heating element to cook food.
 This mode works best with food placed on a single rack.
-Always preheat the oven first and place food centrally near the middle racks.
+When using this mode to prepare baked goods such as cakes, cookies and pastries, always preheat the oven first and place food centrally near the middle or lower racks.